 Are younger or older Australians more likely to receive treatment for amphetamine use?

-Australians aged 20-29 years are more likely to receive treatment for amphetamine† use than other age groups, accounting for 35% and 38% of amphetamine-related treatment episodes, respectively.
+In 2017-18, Australians aged 20-29 years and 30-39 years were most likely to receive treatment for amphetamine† use than other age groups, accounting for 35% and 38% of amphetamine-related treatment episodes, respectively.

 Treatment Episode: A period of contact between a client and a treatment provider.
 Only ‘closed’ treatment episodes are included in the data used here.
 An episode is closed if there is a change in the principal drug of concern, main treatment, or service delivery setting; if the treatment ends; or if the patient is imprisoned or dies.